-This critical economic aspect of the economy remained in deficit (running at a loss) right through until late 2009, when it pushed back into positive territory for 10 of the last 11 quarters, we believe for the following reasons.
+This critical economic aspect of the economy remained in deficit (running at a loss) right through until late 2009, when it pushed back into positive territory for the next 10 quarters, we believe for the following reasons.

-Firstly, the weakening of the Rand towards the end of 2008 (when it spiked back up to touch the trendline) generated improved Export revenues in the quarters following, and suppressed Imports due to higher landed cost.
+Firstly, the weakening of the Rand towards the end of 2008 (when it spiked back up to touch the trendline) generated improved Export revenues in the guarters following, and suppressed Imports due to higher landed cost.